1 Corinthians 13:11

 NOT LIKE VEGETABLES?

 Fabulous broccoli florets from the garden, bright red peppers, beautiful orange carrots, yellow squash, sweet fresh spinach!
-I love them!
+What’s not to love?

 Truly, heartbreaking…..in more ways than one.